User's Guide

 7. Combinations

-The Combinations engine is a powerful semi-automatic tool which can help find multi-step possibilities to move a cell, schedule an activity, fill a cell or move an activity into a different room - without creating any conflicts.
-This section describes the Combinations pane and how it can help you overcome "dead-end" situations in which there is no easy or straightforward way to accomplish any of the above tasks.
+The Combinations engine is a powerful, semi-automatic tool that helps you find multi-step ways to move a cell, schedule an activity, fill a cell, or move an activity to a different room — without creating conflicts.
+This section explains the Combinations pane and shows how it can help you resolve "dead-end" situations, where there is no simple or straightforward way to perform these actions.

 8. Automatic Timetabling

-In the Automatic mode the program constructs the timetable based on the data and the constraints that you have entered.
-It can generate the timetable completely from scratch or complete a partially constructed timetable.
-If you change the constraints at some point, the program knows how to take the existing timetable and adjust it to accommodate for the new constraints.
-This chapter describes how to launch the automatic solver and explains in high level how it operates.
+In Automatic mode, the program builds the timetable based on the data and constraints you have entered.
+It can generate a timetable entirely from scratch or complete a partially constructed one.
+If you change the constraints at any point, the program can take the existing timetable and adjust it to meet the new requirements.
+This chapter explains how to launch the automatic solver and provides a high-level overview of how it works.

 9. Constraints

-For the automatic timetable construction to achieve desirable results, the program needs to know your exact requirements from the constructed timetable.
-Constraints allow you to convey these requirements to the software by defining upper and lower limits on various aspects of the timetable.
-For example, you can limit the number of Gaps (a Gap is a free period in the middle of the day) in a teacher's timetable; or, you can limit the number of times an activity can be scheduled on a single day.
+To produce desirable results in automatic timetable construction, the program needs to understand your exact requirements for the timetable.
+Constraints allow you to communicate these requirements to the software by setting upper and lower limits on different aspects of the timetable.
+For example, you can limit the number of gaps (free periods in the middle of the day) in a teacher’s timetable, or limit how many times an activity may be scheduled on the same day.
 There are many types of constraints.
-This section describes the available constraints and how they are entered.
+This section describes the available constraints and explains how to enter them.

 10. Changes

-In most schools, the schedule is planned in advance before the beginning of the semester.
-However, when the semester begins, each day may require accommodating for unanticipated changes such as sick leaves or other unplanned events.
-By switching to the Changes mode you can record such daily changes easily.
-This section explains exactly how this is done.
+In most schools, the timetable is planned in advance, before the term begins.
+However, once the semester is underway, each day may require adjustments due to unanticipated changes, such as sick leave or other unexpected events.
+By switching to Changes mode, you can easily record and manage these day-to-day updates.
+This section explains exactly how to do that.

 11. Reports